top of page

 2560 x 1440_edited.png

-Future highlights include his debut with the NDR Radio Philharmonic Hannover and the RTVE Symphony Orchestra in Madrid.
+Future highlights include his debut with the NDR Radio Philharmonic Hanover, the RTVE Symphony Orchestra in Madrid and the Orquestra Sinfónica do Porto.
 He is also set to work at the Opéra de Dijon, assisting Joseph Bastian in the production of Strauss's Ariadne auf Naxos.
-In the summer of 2026, he will appear at Tanglewood for a conducting seminar with the Boston Symphony Orchestra and will also join Paavo Järvi’s Conducting Academy at the Tonhalle-Orchester Zürich.
+In the summer of 2026, he will appear at Tanglewood for a conducting seminar with the Boston Symphony Orchestra.
+In June 2026, he participated in Paavo Järvi's Conducting Academy with the Tonhalle Orchestra Zurich.

 Thiersch began his musical journey at the age of six with the violin, later expanding his studies to include piano and composition.
 In 2021, he began studying composition under Miroslav Srnka at the University of Music and Dance Cologne (HfMT Köln).
 His original works have been performed by renowned groups such as Ensemble Musikfabrik and have earned him prestigious accolades, including the Composition Prize of the German Orchestra Foundation (Deutsche Orchester-Stiftung).